Bhuvanashri2364-KB/supply-chain-risk-analysis/README.md

 ---

+## 🔄 Data Workflow

+1. Raw supply chain dataset collected
+2. Data cleaned and transformed using Python (Pandas)
+3. Feature engineering performed for risk and delay metrics
+4. Data loaded into Power BI for visualization
+5. Interactive dashboard created for business decision-making

+---

 ## Live Preview

 Download the `.pbix` file and open it in Power BI Desktop to explore the interactive dashboard.